This article was written by Guillaume Lorquet, an Atlassian Engineer at Idalko.

-It’s the solution for those who are looking for a more manageable and flexible Jira integrated solution to help them to track and manage things in a better way.
+It’s the solution for those who are looking for a more manageable and flexible Jira-integrated solution to help them track and manage things in a better way.

 But there is another way to let you get answers without asking; by letting you experience in a specific environment fully equipped with samples.
 Thanks to eazyBI, there’s no need to install a specific Jira or eazyBI, just find some samples and enjoy the experience directly on the demo environment!

 They offer a lot of accounts, reports, and dashboards.
 But what is an account?
 Keep on reading to find out more.